learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 ## Introduction

-No introduction to the R programming language in 2020 would be complete without an introduction to the [tidyverse](https://www.tidyverse.org/).
+No introduction to the R programming language would be complete without an introduction to the [tidyverse](https://www.tidyverse.org/).
 According to tidyverse website,

 > The tidyverse is an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures.